sebascert/itesm-missing-semester/workshops/CLEAN_TEMPLATE.md

 <!-- based on template v0.0 -->

 <!-- Objectives
-- Define the structure that lectures must adhere to.
+- Define the structure that workshops must adhere to.
-- Explain each part of the structure of a lecture.
+- Explain each part of the structure of a workshop.
 -->

-# Lecture Template
+# Workshop Template

 `1/Jan/1970`